ItsMe-RiiK/ChessyNotCheesy/README.md

 ---
 ## 🖥️ Application Scripts
-We provide convenient scripts to manage your installation (bundled in the root folder of releases, or in the `scripts/` folder if building from source):
+We provide convenient scripts to manage your installation (located in the `scripts/` folder):

 - **Install/Setup (`install.sh`)**: Installs Arch Linux dependencies, configures `udev` rules so the bot can listen to global hotkeys without requiring `sudo` on every launch, and creates a pure GUI desktop shortcut.
-- **Update (`update.sh`)**: Automatically fetches the latest `.tar.gz` release from GitHub, downloads it, extracts it, and overwrites your current installation seamlessly.
+- **Update (`update.sh`)**: Automatically fetches the latest `.zip` release from GitHub, downloads it, extracts it, and overwrites your current installation seamlessly.
 - **Uninstall (`uninstall.sh`)**: Removes the desktop shortcuts and cleans up the `udev` rules from your system.

 ---